Stocks (Options, Splits, Traders)

-- Your overall basis is not changed as a result of a stock split, but your per share basis is changed.
+- Your overall basis does not change as a result of a stock split, but your per share basis changes.
 You will need to adjust your basis per share of the stock.

-- For example, you own 100 shares of a corporation with a $15 per share basis, for a total basis of $1,500.
-In a 2-for-1 stock split, every shareholder is issued an additional share of stock for each share the shareholder owns.
+- For example, you own 100 shares of a corporation with a $15 per share basis for a total basis of $1,500.
+In a 2-for-1 stock split, the corporation issues an additional share of stock to the shareholder for each share the shareholder owns.
 You now own 200 shares, but your total basis is still $1,500.
 Following the stock split, you must reallocate your basis between the original shares and the shares newly acquired in the stock split.
 Your basis per share is now $7.50 ($1,500 divided by 200) for each of the 200 shares.

 - Tax Topic 409, Capital Gains and Losses

 - Publication 550, Investment Income and Expenses (Including Capital Gains and Losses)

 Category: Capital Gains, Losses and Sale of Home